mitle/fiveinarow/README.md

-# Five in a row, Gomoku game
+# Five in a row, Gomoku game in python

+The well known five in a row game implemented in python using pygame.
+2 players play the game, the game instances are connected by network using ZeroMQ.

 ## Install:

+clone and run client.py/server.py

+#### Required packages

+* zmq
+* cryptography
+* rsa
+* pygame

 ## Documentation: